sanjar91/Fantastic-Four/Code Analysis.md

    - lib/cpp/08-ssl-connect-cert-auth-enc.cpp:8

 * CWE 134 (Use of Externally-Controlled Format String): 12
-  *(format) snprintf: The software uses a function that accepts a format string as an argument, but the format string originates from an external source
-   - If format strings can be influenced by an attacker, they can be exploited, and do not always \0-terminate
+  * (format) snprintf: The software uses a function that accepts a format string as an argument, but the format string originates from an external source.
+If format strings can be influenced by an attacker, they can be exploited, and do not always \0-terminate.
+Check the following files:
    - client/pub_client.c: line 29
    - config.h: line 24

 * CWE 190 (Integer Overflow or Wraparound): 67
-  * The software performs a calculation that can produce an integer overflow or wraparound, when the logic assumes that the resulting value will always be larger than the original value.
-This can introduce other weaknesses when the calculation is used for resource management or execution control.
+  * Low level risk, but if source is untrusted, check both minimum and maximum, even if the input had no minus sign.
+Consider saving to an unsigned value if that is intended to avoid large numbers from rolling over into negative numbers.

 * CWE 362 (Shared Resource with Improper Synchronization): 31
-  * (race) access: The program contains a code sequence that can run concurrently with other code, and the code sequence requires temporary, exclusive access to a shared resource, but a timing window exists in which the shared resource can be modified by another code sequence that is operating concurrently.
+  * (race) access: This usually indicates a security flaw.
+If an attacker can change anything along the path between the call to access() and the file's actual use (by moving files), the attacker can exploit the race condition.
+Set up the correct permissions using setuid().
+   - test/broker/c/auth_plugin_msg_params.c:33
    - src/mosquitto_broker_internal.h: line 622
    - src/security.c: line 430

 * CWE 327 (Use of a Broken or Risky Cryptographic Algorithm): 5
   * (random) srand: This function is not sufficiently random for security-related functions such as key and nonce creation.
 Use a more secure technique for acquiring random values.
+Check the following file:
    - lib/mosquitto.c: line 53